 A highlight of any trip to NYC is taking in the eye-popping city views from a buzzy rooftop, cocktail in hand.
 Whether you prefer vistas of skyscaper spires or the Hudson River, these are the best hotel rooftop bars in New York City.

-This chic newcomer to the rooftop bar scene just opened this month in the new AC hotel in the Garment District.
-Castell (castle in Catalan) plays homage to the classic cocktails of the 1960s with a menu full of martini concoctions—dry, dirty, shaken, stirred, to name a few—and other winners like a Smoked Manhattan and an on-tap Salted Grapefruit Paloma.
-The design is Spanish-inspired with arches and geometric shapes, warm walnut-colored walls, leather benches and Miro-like art on the walls.
-Grab a booth (quickly before the crowds come!), settle in and take in the views of the Midtown skyline.
+A chic addition to NYC's rooftop bar scene in the AC hotel in the Garment District, Castell ("castle" in Catalan) plays homage to the classic cocktails of the 1960s with a menu full of martini concoctions—dry, dirty, shaken, stirred, to name a few—and other winners like a Smoked Manhattan and an on-tap Salted Grapefruit Paloma.
+The design is Spanish-inspired with arches and geometric shapes, warm walnut-colored walls, leather benches, and Miro-like art on the walls.
+Grab a booth (quickly, before the crowds come!), settle in, and take in the views of the Midtown skyline.

 1 Rooftop Garden & Bar, Dumbo Brooklyn

-Weaving between Midtown’s skyscrapers with a craned neck is one way to admire our concrete jungle, but for the money shot, you need to take a step back and admire Manhattan from a distance.
-Ideally from the 1 Rooftop Garden & Bar just across the Brooklyn Bridge in Dumbo.
-An instant hotspot upon opening in June 2017, the sprawling 3,500-square-foot space attracts an eclectic mix of snap-happy tourists, after-work relaxation seekers and at weekends, a party-ready crowd.
+Weaving between Midtown’s skyscrapers with a craned neck is one way to admire our concrete jungle, but for the money shot, you need to take a step back and admire Manhattan from a distance—ideally from the 1 Rooftop Garden & Bar just across the Brooklyn Bridge in Dumbo.
+The sprawling 3,500-square-foot space attracts an eclectic mix of snap-happy tourists, after-work relaxation seekers and a party-ready crowd on weekends.
 To claim your spot, employ the usual travel smarts of arriving as it opens at noon, or saving your visit for a post-dinner nightcap before last orders at midnight to beat the worst of the crowds.
 Once in, make your order a lobster roll and tequila-and-mezcal-based Heatstroke cocktail then hover near the plunge pool and loungers to snag the best seat in the house.
-Only open to non-guests from 1 p.m. - 6 p.m. at weekends, the views across all of lower Manhattan and three bridges are the best in Dumbo.
+Only open to non-guests from 1 to 6 p.m. on weekends, the views across all of lower Manhattan and three bridges are the best in Dumbo.

-Cocktails come with a dose of history and knockout 360-degree views at Ophelia, a classy new addition to the Midtown East scene at 1st Avenue and 29th Street.
-Opened in February on the 26th floor of the Beekman Tower, this prized Art Deco building was once a women-only hotel and later a favorite drinking den of Frank Sinatra and Miles Davis.
+Cocktails come with a dose of history and knockout 360-degree views at Ophelia, located on the 26th floor of the Beekman Tower.
+This prized Art Deco building was once a women-only hotel and later a favorite drinking den of Frank Sinatra and Miles Davis.
 Today, the bar experience is part architectural tour (the centerpiece trio of iron framework windows date from the 1920s), part interior design tutorial (fine Italian textiles pair with curious antiques), and full-on mixology masterclass from head mixologist, Amir Babayoff.
 The signature concoction, Ophelia’s Ascension, is a mad-scientist mix of cedar smoke, Sri Lankan palm sugar, bourbon, mezcal and more, while bites keep things classic with oysters, steak tartare and local cheese all on the menu.
 Full walls of windows keep the East River and Midtown views on brilliant display through four seasons, while the north- and south-facing terraces supply a magical summer setting.

 The Turf Club at William Vale

-This summer pop up occupies the very top floor of the William Vale’s already scene-stealing Westlight bar.
-Opened over Memorial Day, the Turf Club holds an alfresco space generally reserved for private events and will operate on Fridays, Saturdays, and Sundays from 4 p.m. to the wee hours until September.
+This summer pop-up occupies the very top floor of the William Vale’s already scene-stealing Westlight bar.
+Opening over Memorial Day, the Turf Club holds an alfresco space generally reserved for private events and will operate on Fridays, Saturdays, and Sundays from 4 p.m. to the wee hours until September.
 Yes, there will be crowds, but the ticketed entry ($20 in advance) assures you entry into the palm-tree lined space and chance to play on the lawn games, lounge on a beanbag chair and sip on cocktails like the pisco-based Simpatico while drinking in the sunset views.
 The small bites menu is a pared down version of what’s on offer at downstairs Westlight, including the always-popular popcorn, soft pretzels, and sliders.
 And if you can’t make the weekend scene, know that Rooftop Films is back at the Turf Club for its summer series each Tuesday night from 7 - 10 p.m.
-This year’s theme?
-Romantic short films from around the world.

 In the event you find yourself in Times Square without an exit strategy, we have the solution: The Polynesian.
 On 42nd Street and 9th Avenue, this tiki-themed hotspot isn’t technically a rooftop bar, located on the third-floor of the Pod Hotel, but there’s an outdoor terrace with Times Square views, indoor lounge areas decked out in gorgeous peacock blues and bamboo, and, most importantly, a standout drinks menu by bartender and part-owner, Brian Miller.
 A celebration of Polynesian culture, there are large-format creations like the Exotica Bowl served on a clamshell-shaped platter wafting with dry ice, or the Vaya Kon Tiki that’s all rum, coconut and flame roasted lemon.
 The short food menu is a considered mix of spiced seafood fare (ahi tuna poke, crispy calamari, crab rangoon puffs) and crowd pleasers (ribs, burgers, fries), with the Polynesian Pu Pu Platter available as a pick-and-mix option for groups.